anki-code/xonsh-cheatsheet/README.md

 ### Using xonsh wherever you go through the SSH

-You stuffed command shell with aliases, tools and colors but you lose it all when using ssh.
-The mission of [xxh project](https://github.com/xxh/xxh) is to bring your favorite shell wherever you go through the ssh without root access and system installations.
+You've stuffed your command shell with aliases, tools, and colors but you lose it all when using ssh.
+The mission of the [xxh project](https://github.com/xxh/xxh) is to bring your favorite shell wherever you go through ssh without root access or system installations.

-### How to modify command before execution?
+### How to modify a command before execution?

-To change the command between pressing enter and execution there is [on_transform_command](https://xon.sh/events.html#on-transform-command) event:
+To change the command between pressing enter and execution there is the [on_transform_command](https://xon.sh/events.html#on-transform-command) event:

 ```python
 xpip install lolcat